aarongreenwald/seatstat/README.md

 - mkdir ../env
 - virtualenv ../env
 - ../env/bin/python setup.py develop
+- Edit development.ini and set the database connection and port.
 - ../env/bin/pserve development.ini

 Have fun!

-For production, you will need to add production.ini and set the port correctly.
+For production, you will need to add a file named production.ini and set the settings there correctly.

 (You may need to install some things along the way, like virtualenv.
-It should be self-explanatory, unless you're on a Windows system.
+It should be self-explanatory, perhaps with the help of Google.)
-Then I recommend switching operating systems or finding someone with more patience than I have.)

 License
 ---------------